 If you have any of these symptoms or risk factors along with daytime sleepiness, it’s time to wake up to the possibility that you may have obstructive sleep apnea.
 So make room in that busy schedule for a visit to the doctor.
 If you do, treatment can make your sleep, and your health, much better.

-For more information on sleep apnea, watch this video in which Dr. Laurence Epstein, instructor in medicine at Harvard Medical School and editor of Improving Sleep from Harvard Health Publications, discusses how sleep apnea is diagnosed and treated.
+For more information on sleep apnea, watch this video in which Dr. Laurence Epstein, instructor in medicine at Harvard Medical School and editor of Improving Sleep from Harvard Health Publishing, discusses how sleep apnea is diagnosed and treated.
 It also contains a clip of former Harvard Health Letter editor Peter Wehrwein having a sleep study.